projectcalico/calico/master/networking/use-specific-ip.md

 #### Kubernetes pod CIDR

-The **Kubernetes pod CIDR** is the range of IPs assigned to pods by Kubernetes.
+The **Kubernetes pod CIDR** is the range of IPs Kubernetes expects pod IPs to be assigned from.
 It is defined for the entire cluster and is used by various Kubernetes components to determine whether an IP belongs to a pod.
 For example, kube-proxy treats traffic differently if an IP is from a pod than if it is not.
 All pod IPs must be in the CIDR range for Kubernetes to function correctly.

 **IP Pools**